dfinas/sweagle-ansible/files/README.md

 - regex: you should have a java8 Regex library
       - playbook installer will unzip any file with filename like `regex*.gz`
         - Example:`regex-21.1.0.jar.tar.gz`

       - downloaded from https://repo1.maven.org/maven2/org/graalvm/regex/regex/21.1.0/regex-21.1.0.jar

 # TROUBLESHOOT

-mysql-jdbc library should be compressed in tar.gz format If you've got the jar file, you can create this tar.gz file with instruction below `tar -czvf <target file>.tar.gz <source file>`
+- mysql-jdbc library should be compressed in tar.gz format If you've got the jar file, you can create this tar.gz file with instruction below

+`tar -czvf <target file>.tar.gz <source file>`

-example: `tar -czvf mysql-connector-java-8.0.20.jar.tar.gz ./mysql-connector-java-8.0.20.jar`
+Example: `tar -czvf mysql-connector-java-8.0.20.jar.tar.gz ./mysql-connector-java-8.0.20.jar`